 These new obligations will impose costs on the business over the remainder of the first price period and will form part of the wider suite of obligations that determine the costs of the authority in the second price period.
-No formal adjustment is sought for the impacts within the first price period.
+No formal adjustment is sought for the cost impacts within the first price period as the effects fall short of the trigger level.